TalkeenAhmadNomani/ml_project/README.md

 # Student Marks Prediction

 ## Overview
 This project is a **Machine Learning-based Student Marks Prediction System** that uses multiple models internally to predict student marks based on different parameters.
 The model with the **best accuracy** is selected dynamically for prediction.
-The **Flask framework** is used to create a user-friendly **web interface** for interaction.

 ## Features
 - Utilizes **multiple ML models** to ensure the best prediction accuracy.